22cryys56p-beep/Command_Center/SESSION_START.md

 Command Center provides a management and observation layer above projects.
 It does not control or restructure the internal organization of the projects it observes.

+**Metadata note:** for `ongoing` and `archived` statuses, the standard operational fields (`milestone`, `progress`, `next_action`, `blockers`) are optional — they do not carry forward the Planned/Current tier's requirements. `blockers` specifically may be genuinely absent at these two statuses, unlike Planned/Current where it must be explicit (`null` or an array, never simply missing).
+Existing metadata must never be cleared or relocated merely because a project transitions into `ongoing` or `archived`.

 ---

 # 7. Current Development Phase